 It is taken orally.
 The two tablets are usually taken together.

 It is most effective when taken as soon as possible after unprotected sex, preferably within 72 hours (3 days).
 When used within 5 days after intercourse, it can still prevent up to 95% of pregnancies.

 However, it is not intended for regular use and should only be used in emergency situations.
 It should not be used more than once during your menstrual cycle.
 If you are concerned about the possibility of an unplanned pregnancy, then take advantage of postinor-2 pills as soon as you can; the earlier you take the pills the better.

 Other forms of contraception appropriate for long term use include condoms, oral contraceptive pills, and intrauterine devices (IUDs).

-The most common side effects of Postinor-2 are related to hormonal changes, which can affect menstruation.
-It is crucial to understand these potential after effects of Postinor-2 on menstruation in order to make informed decisions when considering its use.
+The most common side effects of Postinor-2 on menstruation can be related to the hormonal changes it can cause.
+It is crucial to understand the potential aftereffects of Postinor-2 on menstruation in order to make informed decisions when considering its use.

 3 Major Side Effects of Postinor-2 on Menstruation